Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. Student request to join task(s) in the task list.
+1. Student requests to join task(s) in the task list.
-2. System receive the request and allow Student to join the task(s).
+2. System receives the request and allows Student to join the task(s).

 Alternative Flow
 """"""""""""""""